Small business

 Increased profitability: Happy customers and optimized processes lead to greater productivity and higher profits.

-How to implement Lean
+How to implement Lean in a small business

 1. Map your value stream